terra-money/docs/docs/develop/module-specifications/spec-bank.md

 # Bank

 :::{Important}
-Terra's Bank module inherits from Cosmos SDK's [`bank`](https://docs.cosmos.network/master/modules/bank/) module.
-This document is a stub, and covers mainly important Terra-specific notes about how it is used.
+Terra's bank module inherits from the Cosmos SDK's [`bank`](https://docs.cosmos.network/master/modules/bank/) module.
+This document is a stub and covers mainly important Terra-specific notes about how it is used.
 :::

 The bank module is the base transactional layer of the Terra blockchain.
 This module allows assets to be sent from one `Account` to another.
 The bank module defines the following types of send transactions: `MsgSend` and `MsgMultiSend`.
 These messages automatically incur a stability fee, which is done by the [ante handler in the `Auth` module](spec-auth.md#stability-fee).

-## Message Types
+## Message types

 ### MsgSend